adricort/rover/README.md

 1. `roslaunch slam slam.launch`

 The previous command will launch the rs_camera.launch that is from the realsense2_camera package from Intel Realsense, for the D435i depth camera.
 In addition, an madgwick- imu filter is run as a node.
 The already explained rtabmap.launch from the rtabmap_ros package is executed (generates poincloud and occupancy with a SLAM approach), it is important to mention that, within this rtabmap launch file, Rviz is settup and run.
-Furthermore, some other parameters are given, such as robot descriptions, imu settings, and a template for robot localization.
+Furthermore, in this slam launch file, some other parameters are given, such as robot descriptions, imu settings, and a template for robot localization.

 2. `rosrun qr_loc_reader qr_tf_broadcaster_fromimage.py`